pratapladhani/mcs-labs/labs/pipelines-and-source-control/README.md

 > [!NOTE]
 > **Managed Environment governance in your lab:**
-> Your TEST and PROD environments use Managed Environment governance to enforce that solutions are managed and unmanaged customizations are blocked.
+> Your PROD environment uses Managed Environment governance to enforce that solutions are managed and unmanaged customizations are blocked.
 This ensures deployment integrity and prevents unauthorized changes outside of the pipeline process.

 ---